Where to find the assessment documents

 The next step is for the draft EIS to be published for public review.

-We’ll review all submissions made, respond to issues raised, and submit a final EIS to the Minister.
+We’ll review all submissions, respond to issues raised, and submit a final EIS to the Australian Minister for the Environment.

 Offshore wind farm, Germany